RIFT: Entropy-Optimised Fractional Wavelet Constellations for Ideal Time-Frequency Estimation: Results

 For each example, a reference spline ITFR is provided, followed by the RIFT result, Spline-RIFT result, Synchrosqueezing Transform \cite{Thakur2013}, Reassignment algorithm \cite{reassignment}, Adaptive Optimal-Kernel (AOK) algorithm \cite{jones2}, S-Method \cite{stankovic1994smethod}, Choi-Williams distribution \cite{ChoiWilliamsDistribution}, WVD \cite{wvd}, and the Synchroextracting Transform \cite{yu2017set}.
 All reassignment methods are computed with respect to the CWT with an isotropic Gaussian kernel relative to the normalised T–F grid.

 Let \(R=|\text{T--F Representation}|\), and \(C=\text{ITFR}_{ref}\).
 The reference ITFR, $\text{ITFR}_{ref}$, is rendered as per the ITFR model in Section \ref{sec:itfr}, rasterised with Xiaolin Wu's antialiased line algorithm \cite{wu1991aa} and lightly convolved with an isotropic Gaussian ($\sigma_{I}=1.5$px) to form a tolerance tube to ensure metric stability against discretisation and sub-pixel jitter; note that ablating $\sigma_{I}$ confirms metric ranking insensitivity to this parameter (see Table \ref{tab:combined_sigma} in the SM).
 Let \(P=R/\sum_{t,f} R\) and \(Q=C/\sum_{t,f} C\).
 The following metrics are reported: the \textit{Bhattacharyya overlap} quantifies global probabilistic overlap between \(P\) and \(Q\): \(\mathrm{BC}=\sum_{t,f}\sqrt{P\,Q}\)~\cite{Bhattacharyya1943} (higher is better).
 The \textit{Jensen--Shannon divergence} measures the symmetric, finite KL discrepancy between \(P\) and \(Q\): \(\mathrm{JS}=\tfrac12\mathrm{KL}(P\|M)+\tfrac12\mathrm{KL}(Q\|M)\), \(M=\tfrac12(P+Q)\)~\cite{Lin1991} (lower is better).
 The \textit{Ridge Energy Ratio} captures on-ridge concentration as the fraction of raw energy inside the tube weights \(W=C/\max C\): \(\mathrm{RER}=\sum_{t,f} P\,W\) ~\cite{SlepianPollak1961I, Stankovic2001} (higher is better).
 The metrics are reported for varying additive white Gaussian noise (AWGN) signal-to-noise ratios (SNRs) to test noise tolerance: $-10, -5, 0, 5$, and $\infty \, \text{dB}$ (noise-free signal).
-Results for SNRs $-5$ and $\infty \, \text{dB}$ are shown for all evaluated methods in Fig. \ref{fig:montage_main}, and metrics for all SNRs are reported in table \ref{tab:metrics_combined}; per-example metrics and remaining SNR figures can be found in Tables~\ref{tab:metrics_intersecting_components}-\ref{tab:metrics_sine_signal} and Figs.~\ref{fig:montage_intersecting_components_main_all}-\ref{fig:montage_sine_signal_main_all} respectively in the SM.
+Results for SNRs $-5$ and $\infty \, \text{dB}$ are shown for all evaluated methods in Fig. \ref{fig:montage_main}, and metrics for all SNRs are reported in Table \ref{tab:metrics_combined}.
 To ensure readability at publication scale, we apply a small isotropic Gaussian anti-aliasing prefilter ($\sigma = 1$px) for visualisation only, uniformly across methods and SNRs; all quantitative metrics are computed from the unfiltered TFRs.